World Cup of Masters: Top scorers

 Austrian Walter Schachner is the overall goalscorer with 8 goals, all scored in 1993.
 Brazilian Zico was the top scorer in 1990 and 1991 scoring a total of 6 goals in the Cups.

 Mario Kempes and Paolo Rossi scored 2 goals each with Rivellino having a total of 3 goals.
-Legendary Pele, at the age of 47, didn't manage to score though he played for 90 minutes in the opening 1987 match.
+Legendary Pelé, at the age of 47, didn't manage to score though he played for 90 minutes in the opening 1987 match.